conexion-ssh-a-raspberry-pi-desde-windows-con-mremoteng

 SSH Connection to Raspberry Pi from Windows with mRemoteNG

-In this post we are going to see mRemoteNG, a great tool for making an SSH connection to our Raspberry Pi from a Windows computer.
+In this post, we are going to look at mRemoteNG, a great tool for establishing an SSH connection to our Raspberry Pi from a Windows computer.

 At this point in the Raspberry Pi section, we are more than accustomed to connecting via SSH to our device.
-From a Linux computer, the SSH connection is simple and we can do it using only the terminal.
+From a Linux computer, the SSH connection is straightforward and can be done using just the terminal.

-On the contrary, in Windows we will need some additional software.
-The usual solution is to use the well-known Putty, a software that allows connections via SSH, Telnet, or Serial Port.
+On the other hand, in Windows we will need some additional software.
+The usual solution is to use the well-known Putty, software that allows connections via SSH, Telnet, or Serial Port.

 However, despite its popularity and simplicity, Putty also suffers from certain limitations.
-Fortunately in Windows we have other alternatives like the great mRemoteNG.
+Fortunately, in Windows we have other alternatives like the excellent mRemoteNG.

-mRemoteNG is an open source development that provides a better interface and functionality.
-For example, it has a tabbed interface that allows you to have multiple connections open simultaneously.
+mRemoteNG is an Open Source development that provides a better interface and functionalities.
+For example, it has a tabbed interface that allows having several connections open simultaneously.

 raspberry-pi-mremoteng-pantalla

-It also allows comfortably storing multiple saved connections, each with its configuration (including username and password) to quickly establish the connection with our usual devices.
+Furthermore, it allows you to conveniently store several saved connections, each with its configuration (including username and password) to quickly establish a connection with our usual devices.

 It is compatible with SSH (Secure Shell), RDP (Remote Desktop/Terminal Server), VNC (Virtual Network Computing), ICA (Citrix Independent Computing Architecture), Telnet (TELecommunication NETwork), HTTP/HTTPS (Hypertext Transfer Protocol), rlogin, and Raw Socket Connections.